apache/openwhisk-client-swift/README.md

 ```
 will use an OpenWhisk running at localhost:8080.
 If you do not specify the baseUrl, the Mobile SDK will use the instance running at https://openwhisk.ng.bluemix.net

-You can pass in a custom NSURLSession in case you require special network handling.
+You can pass in a custom URLSession in case you require special network handling.
 For example, you may have your own OpenWhisk installation that uses self-signed certificates:

 ```swift